School Funding Task Force

 Progress to Date

 The task force held a series of meetings to understand the impacts of inadequate funding for LCFF districts in high-cost counties and develop proposals to share with State legislators.
 Through these meetings, the task force created a report that was approved by the Board of Education on October 8, 2025.
-It will be further discussed with Capitol Advisors in November 2025 and will be used to help shape legislative recommendations to better support students in high-cost regions.
+It was further discussed with Capitol Advisors in November 2025 and used to brief state legislators.
+The Legislative Analyst Office is currently studying this issue, and will issue a report in late summer or early fall 2026.

 Recommendations and Next Steps